TDuong04/TDuong04/README.md

 ## About Me ℹ️

-I'm Thai Duong, i'm a Software Engineer, I make software, some of them embedded :) ( with technologies listed below)
+I'm Thai Duong, i'm a Software Engineer, I make software, some of them embedded :) but i can do web too! (kind of  :) )( with technologies listed below)

 ## Education 📚